 Mmmm.
 Imagine a fresh batch of mouth-watering seafood served up in your favourite styles.
 Just the thought of it can be enough to make your stomach grumble.
+There a lot of best Seafood spots in Johor.

 Sometimes, when that craving comes around, you might find yourself driving further than you’d have imagined just to revel in some glorious fish or crab dish you’ve been dreaming of.
-If you live in (or find yourself in) Johor Bahru, consider yourself fortunate because you can find loads of good, cheap seafood and a huge selection of seafood spots in JB.
+If you live in (or find yourself in) Johor Bahru, consider yourself fortunate because you can find loads of good, cheap seafood and a huge selection of seafood spots in Johor Bahru.

 Here are some that you may or may not have heard of.